-Last week I read a blog post by Randy Hilarski titled Fake Followers an Epidemic of Narcissistic Proportions.
-In that post he talked about the rise of fake Instagram accounts that follow all of us, using the avatars of very pretty women.
+I remember years ago I read an article about the rise of fake Instagram accounts that follow those of us on the site, using the avatars of very pretty women.
 It’s pretty easy to tell these accounts are fake because… well, let’s face the fact that suddenly having a stunning woman with a foreign name following you is pretty suspect.
-If you need to you can click on the name and notice there’s only a few images along with a fake link to follow if you want more… trust me, never click on those links.
+Not only that, but you might get a message saying something like “hello dear” or “I’d love if you sent me a private message”.

 Whereas most people might have been flattered, I’m a bit more skeptical than that.
 If I had more than 100K people following me and it happened, I might have just passed it off.
 However, I decided to take a better look for my own edification.

 What I noticed was that every single account that liked that article had a cartoon avatar.
 There wasn’t a single real person’s image on any of them.
 Also, none of them were connected to me, including the first person.
 When I checked a few of those accounts, I noticed they were following way more people than they had following them.
 That’s usually a major sign that an account is either fake, or at the least a bit dodgy.

 In this case, the idea of narcissism comes back into play, trying to make people feel good and hoping they’ll follow the account back to the profile.
 You can bet each of them has a link that will take you to either some kind of sales site or spam/malware site.
 Since I was only looking at a couple of accounts to verify my thoughts, I wasn’t inclined to click on a link to see what it would take me.
 I’d have had to slap myself silly if I did. 🙂